sashaikaia/priceless-art/README.md

 This site was built as my final project for CS50 at Harvard Extension School in Spring of 2023.
 It runs on Node.js with the Express framework, using EJS as a templating engine.
 The paintings are generated as JSON objects on the server, stored as text in a SQLite3 database, and rendered in the client web browser by a p5.js sketch.

+A live version of this project is available at http://priceless-art.onrender.com (please wait, there may be a delay in loading if the site has not been visited recently)

 ## Getting Started

 ### Prerequisites